syashfr/kicad/README.md

 # dockerised kicad

 KiCad is an open source software suite for Electronic Design Automation (EDA).
-You can build and run a dockersied version kicad which is accesible from your browser.
+You can build and run a dockersied version of kicad and access it from your browser.

 ##### Usage
     docker build -t syashfr/kicad:1.0.0  .